Table of Contents

 Types of Rigid Packaging

-The two different rigid box types include partial finish and full finish rigid boxes.
+There are two different types of custom rigid boxes: partial finish and full finish.

-Partial finish rigid boxes are made with a single-piece of chipboard with perforated crease lines for folding and wrapped without the additional exterior layer which leaves the kraft or grey chipboard material exposed.
+A partial finish is where the wrapping and chipboard are only somewhat complete.
+The wrapping finishes the box’s outer surfaces, while the chipboard is left visible and bare.
+Partial finish boxes use a single piece of chipboard with perforated crease lines for folding and wrapping without the additional exterior layer that exposes the kraft or grey chipboard material.

-- Wrapped only to finish the inner edge of the boxes
+- Wrapped only to finish the inner edge of a box

-- The inner chipboard is in one-piece with perforated crease lines and folded
+- The internal chipboard is one piece with perforated crease lines and folds

-- Tape may be used to secure chipboard before wrapping
+- Tape is optional to secure the chipboard before wrapping

-- The chipboard finish can come coated on one side using White or Kraft.
+- Chipboard finish can come coated on one side using white or kraft

 - The inner chipboard is in separate pieces for each face of the box